-- the hard particle background, modelled by a broken power law (unfolded by the effective area) and several instrumental Gaussian profiles.
-The parameters are taken from Mernier et al. (2015), except for all the normalisations, which are left free; - the soft-proton background, modelled by a power law (unfolded by the effective area).
+- The hard particle background, modelled by a broken power law (unfolded by the effective area) and several instrumental Gaussian profiles.
+The parameters are taken from Chapter 2, except for all the normalisations, which are left free; - The soft-proton background, modelled by a power law (unfolded by the effective area).
 The parameters are estimated using EPIC spectra covering the total FoV (where the parameters of the gdem component from the ICM are also left free; see Sect.
-3.2).
+3.3.2).
 From such spectra, the ICM emission can be easily constrained in the soft band (≤2 keV), while the particle backgrounds clearly dominate the harder bands, making the soft-proton background contribution easier to estimate.